How Grid-Connected Solar Power Systems Work

 Using self-generated solar power is worth-while; why waste money on expensive grid power? (typically around 30 cents per kWh).
 Immediately taking advantage of solar power is the best option for return on investment.
 Using solar power directly is known as solar power self-consumption, you can find more information on: solar power self-consumption.

-Separate line items will be viewable on the power bill each month; On the first line is the amount of power used, the price per unit and the total cost of power used (imported power).
-The second line shows the amount of solar power exported to the grid, the price per unit the energy retailer is paying, and the total credit amount received from exporting power.
+The second line shows the amount of solar power you export to the grid, the price per unit the energy retailer pays you for it, and the total credit amount received from exporting power.
 This credited amount will be subtracted from the total cost of power used.

 Find out what different energy retailers pay for: exported solar power here.